Commercial Law in Montenegro

 The Business Organization Law in Montenegro

 The Law on Business Organization was published in the Official Gazette of Montenegro in 2002 and was amended in 2010 and 2011.
 This law regulates the forms of legal entities pursuing economic activities and their process of registration.
 Obtaining special permits and licenses by Montenegrin companies is also stipulated within this legal framework.
 Other aspects envisaged by the Business Organization Law in Montenegro are: the status of legal person, the forms of organization, the definition of a registered office, and the procedure of choosing a name for the company.
+A pact known as E-2 between Montenegro and the United States of America enables Montenegrin passport holders to get long-term residency permits in the country.
+The advantages of obtaining Montenegrin citizenship via investment include visa-free travel to 122 nations across the world.
+This nation is expected to join the EU, which might lead to future visa-free travel to Europe's Schengen Area.

 The law on foreign investment in Montenegro